French Polishing and Traditional Wood Finishing

-This short course is ideal for people who would like to learn how to re-finish furniture using traditional wood staining and French polishing techniques.
-The course is also suitable for restorers and owners of antique furniture
+This short course is ideal for people who would like to learn how to finish furniture using traditional wood finishing and French polishing techniques.
+The course is also suitable for restorers and owners of antique furniture as well as hobbyists

 This course is suitable for …

 • Why choose this course?

 This two-day practical French polishing and traditional wood finishing course, delivered by a professional polisher with over 45 years’ experience in the trade, is designed for those who are new to wood staining and wood finishing and those who wish to gain hands-on experience in this specialist field of French Polishing, wood finishing and furniture restoration.
 The course has been designed to complement the skills of furniture makers/restorers, as well as those who buy or own antique furniture that needs bringing back to life.